Sally Richardson | Director

 Sally is a Western Australian based director, writer, dramaturg, arts consultant and producer working across the performing arts.
 She is passionately committed to the creation of new Australian work and developing collaborations with other artists in the region with a focus on contemporary theatre, dance and performance.

-Commissions and productions range from intimate boutique works, through to new circus, puppetry and film projects, to facilitating large scale community events and programs.
+Commissions and productions range from intimate boutique works, through to new circus, puppetry and film projects, in addition to facilitating large scale community events and programs.

-Productions of her work have been presented nationally and internationally and been a winner/finalist for Helpmann Awards, Green Room and Blue Room Awards, Ausdance Awards and selected for Dance Australia Critics Choice.
-Sally is a past recipient of an Australia Council Dramaturgy Fellowship and a Creative Fellowship (WA Department of Culture and the Arts) She is a former Artistic Director of Playworks Australia and Stages WA, and is currently Director of MAXIMA Circus.
+Productions of her work have been presented nationally and internationally and been a winner/finalist for Helpmann Awards, PWA, Green Room and Blue Room Awards, Ausdance Awards and selected for Dance Australia Critics Choice.
+Sally is a past recipient of an Australia Council Dramaturgy Fellowship and a Creative Fellowship (WA Department of Culture and the Arts) She is a former Artistic Director of Playworks Australia and Stages WA, and is currently Co-director & producer of MAXIMA Circus.

 She regularly acts an assessor for government and industry panels/awards including Department of Local Government, Sport and Cultural Industries in WA, The Australia Council, the Ministry for the Arts, amongst others.
-She is a current Helpmann Awards panelist for Theatre, and a Board Director of CAN - Community Arts Network (WA).
+She is a current Helpmann Awards panelist for Theatre, and Deputy Chair of CAN - Community Arts Network (WA).
+Sally is an associate artist with Co:3 Australia.

 Sally has been the Creative Director/ Producer for various large-scale events and productions including Live@Woodside, an award-winning three-year community partnership of Steamworks with Woodside Australia.
 She was the Creative Director for the Opening of the Place of Reflection at Kings Park, commissioned by Lotterywest and produced by Steamworks.
 Other clients include: WA Business News, WA Department of Culture and the Arts and the Western Australian Museum (Perth).